We’re glad you’re considering Hope College! Let’s get started.

 - Common Application or Hope College Application

-- High school transcript and School Report (submitted by your guidance counselor)
+- High school transcript (submitted by your guidance counselor)

 - Official transcripts from any college(s) attended